California wine: Wine regions

-California has over 427000 acre planted under vines mostly located in a stretch of land covering over 700 mi from Mendocino County to the southwestern tip of Riverside County.
-There are 147 American Viticultural Areas (AVAs), including the well-known Napa, Russian River Valley, Rutherford and Sonoma Valley AVAs.
+California has over 477000 acre planted under vines mostly located in a stretch of land covering over 700 mi from Mendocino County to the southwestern tip of Riverside County.
+There are 147 American Viticultural Areas (AVAs), including the well-known Napa, Russian River Valley, Rutherford, Sonoma Valley and Santa Ynez Valley AVAs.
 The Central Valley is California's largest wine region stretching for 300 mi from the Sacramento Valley south to the San Joaquin Valley.
 This one region produces nearly 75% of all California wine grapes and includes many of California's bulk, box and jug wine producers like Gallo, Franzia and Bronco Wine Company.

 California is often divided into four main regions: